sourcegraph/handbook/content/departments/technical-success/ta/index.md

 We use the following metrics to gauge the effectiveness and success of our team:

-- Adoption / Utilization
+- Utilization (Adoption)
-- Daily Usage / Consumption
+- Consumption (Usage)
 - Retention
-- Growth

 While those metrics are good for our business, the driving factor should be making that the customer is successful in their own business, and that Sourcegraph is a critical tool in that process that proves invaluable to their organization.

-A note on customer retention and growth: everything a TA does should positively influence the long-term relationship we have with our customers.
-TA doesn't have explicit commercial obligations - the Account Executive does - but our efforts play an important role in value and outcomes that impact ultimate growth and retention.

-### Adoption
+### Utilization (Adoption)

 We consider healthy adoption / utilization to comprise of at least 80% consumption of purchased seats as measured by Monthly Active Users (MAU) / Total Licensed Seats.
 We aim to get to 80% consumption within the first 45 days of the engagement (after the production environment is established) and maintain at least 80% consumption at all times.

-### Daily Use
+### Consumption (Usage)

-Today we measure usage based on Daily Active Users (DAU) / Monthly Active Users (MAU).
-We consider anything at or above 30% to be healthy usage.
-We'll look to increase this benchmark into and through FY24.
+TAs seek to educate and enable customer devs on how to integrate Sourcegraph into their workflows so that they are using it multiple times every single day.
+While today we calculate usage based on Daily Active Users (DAU) / Monthly Active Users (MAU), we're refining this exact benchmark heading into and through FY24.

+### Retention

+Everything a TA does should positively influence the long-term relationship we have with our customers.
+TA doesn't have explicit commercial obligations - the Account Executive does - but our efforts to drive outcomes (via adoption) and deliver value to our customers impact ultimate retention.

 ## Team Reference Resources